-Religious freedom: Everyone has the right to practice their faith or not, without government interference.
+Religious freedom : Everyone has the right to practice their faith or not, without government interference.

-Peaceful coexistence: By not favoring any religion, the state avoids discrimination and promotes tolerance between diverse communities.
+Peaceful coexistence : By not favoring any religion, the state avoids discrimination and promotes tolerance between diverse communities.

-Focus on the common good: The state prioritizes laws policies based on reason, logic and the well-being of all citizens, not religious doctrines.
+Focus on the common good : The state prioritizes laws policies based on reason, logic and the well and the well-being of all citizens, not religious doctrines.